Range condition scoring: Completing a survey

 A certain area of land is chosen for a survey and random selections are made to determine where species composition measurements must be taken.
 Once these areas are selected, plant species composition measurements are taken by clipping the plants in a cordoned off area and measuring the mass of each type of plant species.
 This can then be compared to the entire plant mass in the area to determine the percent of each species located within the area.

 Once these percentages are determined, they can be compared with the "Guides for determining range condition" located in the Range Judging Handbook.
 These tables show the amount of each species that is allowed in each area of rangeland.
 The tables differ depending upon average rainfall as well as soil type.
 These differences occur because the climax plant community would differ as the variables of rainfall and soil type change.

 The score that is computed will fall in the range of 0-25% if the range is in "Poor" Condition, 26-50% if the range is in "Fair" Condition, 51-75% if the range is in "Good" Condition, and 76-100% if the range is in "Excellent" Condition.

 By taking the range condition score that is determined, the researcher then can use Table 4 in the Nebraska Cooperative Extension Circular EC 86-113-C to determine an "Adjustment Factor for Initial Stocking Rate."
-This adjustment factor is then multiplied with the correct number found in Table 3 of the same Extension Circular to determine an initial stocking rate value for livestock.
+This adjustment factor is then multiplied by the correct number found in Table 3 of the same Extension Circular to determine an initial stocking rate value for livestock.
 This stocking rate is expressed in units called AUM/acre (Animal Unit Months per acre).
 AUMs are based on the amount of forage that a 1000-pound animal will graze in one month's time, which is roughly 780 pounds of air-dry forage.
 This information is further detailed in the "Nebraska Handbook of Range Management".

 By connecting the research completed involving quantifying rangeland health to the research completed involving livestock grazing and distribution, we now have a system in place to more properly manage stocking rates of grazing livestock.
 In addition, we have a system that determines the amount of forage that should not be grazed to provide adequate support for wildlife biodiversity.
 This use, as well as others, is detailed below.